Referral to a specialist

 In England and Northern Ireland, your GP will arrange for you to see a specialist within 2 weeks if you have symptoms that could be due to breast cancer.

-A GP with 2,000 patients is likely to see only one woman a year who has breast cancer.
+On average, GPs are likely to see about 1 to 2 women a year who have breast cancer.
 But they will see a lot more women who have non cancerous breast conditions such as:

 - cysts – sacs of fluid in the breast tissue (most common in women between 40 to 60 years)